shhyou/cfalet/proposal/slide-suhorng.md

 # Abstract

-This project is aiming at relaxing the value restriction locally via flow analysis, where the value striction has long been the standard yet too restrictive solution to integrating Hindler-Milner style polymorphism with imperative features.
+This project is aiming at relaxing the value restriction locally via flow analysis, where the value restriction has long been the standard yet too restrictive solution to integrating Hindler-Milner style polymorphism with imperative features.

 <!--
-DELETED

 The value restriction has long been adopted as the standard solution to integrating Hindley-Milner style polymorphism with imperative features, yet the value restriction is too conservative in rejecting to generalize all non-value terms.
 In this project we shall aim at relaxing the value restriction locally via control flow analysis.
 -->